dashio-connect/python-dashio/Documents/Documentation.md

 * *color : Color, optional.* The color of the line, by default Color.BLACK.
 * *max_data_points : int, optional.* The data is stored in a ring buffer this sets the ring buffer size, by default 60
 * *break_data : bool, optional.* If true draws the line with breaks between missing data, by default False
+* *right_axis : bool, optional.* If true use the right axis, by default False.

 ##### Time Graph Line Methods